 - Want an extra crunch?
 Substitute coconut with toasted coconut!
 Place coconut on a baking sheet and bake for 5-6 minutes at 350 degrees.
-Watch them the last couple minutes so they don't burn.
+Watch them for the last couple of minutes so they don't burn.
 Let the coconut cool before adding to the mixture.

 - Use whole flaxseed instead of milled.
 The mixture and texture will slightly change but still equally delicious.

 - Freeze extras in the freezer for 1-2 months!

 - Make sure to refrigerate before eating for the best texture.
 They hold together better after being chilled.
 But they don't need to be refrigerated because all of the ingredients are shelf stable.